 WHAT IS BROTHERS CODE?

-Brothers Code, a virtual event hosted on Saturday, December 12, 2020, during Computer Science Education Week, is part of the larger Hour of Code initiative focused on introducing people all across the world to the basics of coding education.
+Brothers Code, a virtual event hosted on Saturday, December 12, 2020, during Computer Science Education Week, is part of the larger Hour of Code initiative in partnership with Kapor Center, focused on introducing people all across the world to the basics of coding education.
 During this 8th Annual Brothers Code event, young people of color from middle school to college are invited to join us to learn more about the skills and networks that can guide them to exciting opportunities and careers within the tech sector.

 Additionally, we will also host a concurrent program for adults.
 We invite parents, guardians, teachers, administrators, counselors, champions, and any other interested adults to register and learn how they might support young people to pursue technology pathways.